tommasosansone91/basic-django-ecommerce/dev_docs/install_on_raspberrypi.md

 ### check you have wsgi file

+> [!NOTE]
-Gunicorn requires that you have n your project root the file `basic-django-ecommerce.wsgi`
+> Gunicorn requires that you have the .wsgi files in the root directory of your project , and **it will not be able to read it if it is elsewhere**.

-    # this file must be given in input to gunicorn,
-    # and it is better that remains in root directory of the application.
+The files in the app folder `infrastructure/wsgi/` must be symbolically linked into the root directory of the project.

-    import os
-    from django.core.wsgi import get_wsgi_application

-    # environment settings for Django app
-    os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'mainapp_ecommerce.settings')

-    # Initialize app Django
-    application = get_wsgi_application()
+    /var/www/basic-django-ecommerce/

+Run

+    sudo su
+    cd /var/www/basic-django-ecommerce
+    source venv/bin/activate

+Create the symbolic link

+    ln -s /var/www/basic-django-ecommerce/infrastructure/wsgi/mainapp_ecommerce.wsgi /var/www/basic-django-ecommerce/

+Check that the symbolic link is right, run

+    ll /var/www/basic-django-ecommerce/

+you should see the symbolic link and check that it is not colored in red

+    lrwxrwxrwx  1 root root   74 May  5 15:26 mainapp_ecommerce.wsgi -> /var/www/basic-django-ecommerce/infrastructure/wsgi/mainapp_ecommerce.wsgi

 ### run the app manually via gunicorn